Sorixelle/pebble.nix/README.md

 - `devServerIP`: The default development server IP.
 You can find this in the Pebble app.
 - `emulatorTarget`: The default target to start the Pebble emulator for.
+- `cloudPebble`: Whether to connect via a CloudPebble connection.
+Requires logging into Rebble via `pebble login`.
 - `nativeBuildInputs`: Any extra tools to use during development.

 ### App Store Builds